compsocialscience/summer-institute/2021/istanbul/apply.md

 ## How To Apply

 Applicants must submit the following documents:
-(i) a curriculum vitae,
+* a curriculum vitae,
-(ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample or research proposal (no more than 35 pages).
+* a personal statement (max 2 pages) describing both any current research and your interest in computational social science,
+* a research statement (max 2 pages) outlining your project that you would like to conduct during SICSS Istanbul,
+* a writing sample or research proposal (max 35 pages).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.

 **In order to be guaranteed full consideration, all application materials must be submitted before February 22, 2021.
 Applications that are not complete by the deadline may not receive full consideration.**